ygorcosta/wedeploy.com/ui/src/pages/tutorials/auth-web/add-config-files.md

 ##### Auth

-1. Open the `tutorial-email-web` folder in a code editor.
+1. Open the `tutorial-auth-web` folder in a code editor.
 2. Create a new file named `wedeploy.json` inside the `auth` folder.
 3. In that file, paste this code: